SASE-Drexel/mentorship-2024/_collections/_mentors/2023-10-20-Vincent-Nguyen.md

 ### About

-I like to play card games, listen to music (occasionally dance teehee), I like to rearrange my room at terrible hours of the day and go to sleep at equally terrible hours.
+I think I am someone who always goes for what I want.
+I'm an ISTP, but I can be a tiny bit extroverted when pushed.
+I like people who are sweet but also like crazy, sick in the head funny.
+I procrastinate all the time, but I still get good grades on my exams (except for physics) Otherwise, I'm totally an academic weapon.

 ### Why Do I Want To Be a SASE Mentor?

-My career goal is to either work in forensic chemistry or take my degree in a more environmental chemistry/environmental criminal justice type of direction!

-### Career Goals

 My mentor and her mentor won best mentorship two years ago, and my mentor and I won best mentorship last year, so I must keep the mentorship streak LOL

 Besides that, I had and currently have a close relationship to my own mentor, and because she has really helped me adjust to college and be a friend for me overall, I wanted to convey that feeling to another person.

+### Career Goals

+My career goal is to either work in forensic chemistry or take my degree in a more environmental chemistry/environmental criminal justice type of direction!

 ### Co-ops